The benefits of a diverse workplace

 What is workplace diversity?

-Workplace diversity is a term that describes a workplace comprised of employees from various backgrounds.
-These backgrounds include sex, gender, race, ethnicity, sexual orientation, religion, etc.
+Workplace diversity and inclusion is a term that describes a workplace comprised of employees from various backgrounds.
+These backgrounds include sex, gender, race, disability, ethnicity, sexual orientation, religion, etc.

 Diversity can be surface-level or deep-level.